 Acknowledging privilege involves actively engaging in self-reflection, learning about the institutions’ historical role and striving for equitable partnerships.
 Such self-reflection is operationalised via the personal commitment and training in anti-racist practices that the core team have participated in.
 We seek to mitigate power imbalances, foster transparency and promote genuine and authentic collaboration with all of our partners.

-Collaborative decision-making, co-designing research, and involving community leaders empower marginalised groups in the research process.
+Collaborative decision-making, co-designing research, and involving community leaders empower marginalised groups in the research process – we have partnered with community engagement experts, Centric, in the design of this project.
 By acknowledging its colonial past, and involving marginalised communities as partners in research, small steps are taken towards cultivating ethical research relationships that honour the principles of fairness, justice and respect.

 Our research has demonstrated that everyday talk about genomics currently, used by researchers and clinicians alike, has the potential to alienate already disengaged public audiences.
 We interpret our findings, not in terms of illiteracy about genomics, but as illustrative of the very real socio-historical inequities and inequalities that exist for people from marginalised communities.
 The conversations about genetics that led with the science and its benefits were triggering for participants, this revealed itself as cynicism and mistrust.
 And thus continuing to frame our science, only through its benefits, however well-meaning, has the risk of doing harm.
 The genomics community has an obligation to take heed of the voices represented in this work – not only is this ethically just (and at a minimum, courteous) to care about how one’s language lands with the target audience, but it is also pivotal if the genomics industry wants to embark on conversations with community groups about including them in genetic research, thus diversifying the ancestral and ethnic background of existing datasets.